Loading…

 Coordinator of Library Instructional Services, USC Upstate

 John Siegel joined USC Upstate in July 2018 as Coordinator of Library Instructional Services.
-He serves as librarian for community health, exercise science, physical education, psychology/child advocacy studies, and women’s and gender studies.
-His professional interests include...
+He serves as librarian for community health, exercise science, nursing, physical education, and women’s and gender studies.
+His professional interests include meeting the needs of diverse...
 Read More →

 Thursday June 12, 2025 1:15pm - 2:35pm EDT